thingsdb/ThingsDocs/v0/content/collection-api/rand.md

 {{% notice warning %}}
-Do not use **rand()** when the purpose is security related since the linear congruential algorithms used by this function is too easy to break.
+Do not use **rand()** when the purpose is security related since the linear congruential algorithms used by this function are too easy to break.
 {{% /notice %}}

 This function does *not* generate an [event](../../overview/events).